Annot: Population

+The inhabitants of the commune are known as Annotains or Annotaines in French.

 Economy

 In 2017, the active population amounted to 438 people, including 57 unemployed (13%).
 These workers are in majority employees (81%), and are in majority employed in the commune (71%).
 Most of the workers are employed in industry and construction (56% in 2015).
 Agriculture does not provide any employment.
 Services and administration, with 134 jobs, takes up the remaining 44% of the working population.

 At the end of 2015 establishments active in the town were mainly shops and services (87 out of 142 establishments) followed by firms in the secondary sector (27), the government, health, the social sector, and education (25 establishments).

 At the end of 2015 the primary sector (agriculture, forestry, fisheries) had 3 different establishments.
 A cheese bears the appellation Fromage d'Annot or Tomme d'Annot.

 At the end of 2015 the secondary sector (industry and construction) had 27 establishments and employed 169 employees.

 The main employer in the town is the Faissole biscuit factory which has produced biscuits and toasted buns since the 1960s and employs 118 employees with an annual turnover of €11 million.
 The agri-food sector also has the Rigault and Co. factory for cured meats with 18 employees.

 A small central hydroelectric plant is installed on the Vaïre near Scaffarels.
 The water chute is 46 m high and drives a turbine of 820 kW.
 Production is currently halted from July to October.
 The plant is equipped with a fish slide.

 At the end of 2015 the tertiary sector (trades and services) had 87 establishments with 48 employees plus another 25 administrative establishments employing 86 people.

 According to Departmental Observatory of Tourism, the tourist function is important for the town, with between 1 and 5 tourists welcomed per year per inhabitant.
 Most of the accommodation capacity is non-market.
 Several tourist accommodation structures exist in the commune: